-- Well-functioning markets are needed where demand is fundamental.
-For dry tissue, there are opportunities to move up the waste hierarchy since both supply and demand are available.
+- ➤ Well-functioning markets are needed where demand is fundamental.
+For dry tissue there are opportunities to move up the waste hierarchy since both supply and demand is available.
 For AHP there is a lack of demand for the waste from recycled AHP so the market mechanisms are missing here.
-Also, there is no mature and large-scale recycling solution for AHP today; hence, an implementable solution that works in practice and not only on paper is needed. - Consumption reduction, collection, sorting and recycling infrastructure are key.
-This includes all aspects that impact waste, from prevention and control of consumption during use, to smarter design, as well as collaboration on new waste management after use.
-In order to achieve the necessary economies of scale and enable the usage of new sources of recycled, renewable material, waste that can become renewable material has to be collected, sorted, and recycled at scale. - Facilitate collaborations across the value chain.
-The Commission has an important role to play in incentivizing and pushing Member States' waste systems to contribute to increasing recycling, composting, or incineration with energy recovery (where suitable) to reduce landfilling and/or to move up in the waste hierarchy. - A collaborative approach with clearly defined roles and responsibilities.
-Private investments in circular design (hand towels, digital solutions, wet-strong towels, partly reusable diapers) are in vain if the collection, sorting, and waste management infrastructure do not innovate and scale up at the same time.
-This needs policy support (EPR policies, recognition of diverse waste management solutions, etc.).
-Companies must be more actively involved in the implementation - of existing and drafting new circularity measures, e.g., by running pilots or providing data for impact assessments.
+Also, there is no mature and large scale recycling solution for AHP today, hence a implementable solution that works in practice and not only on paper is needed. - Consumption reduction, collection, sorting and recycling infrastructure are key.
+This includes all aspects to impact waste from prevention, control consumption during use, smarter design as well as collaborating on new waste management after use.
+In order to achieve the necessary economies of scale and enable usage of new sources of recycled renewable material, waste that can become renewable material has to be collected, sorted and recycled at scale. - Facilitate collaborations across the value chain.
+The Commission has an important role to play to incentivize and push Member States waste system to contribute to increase recycling, composting or incineration with energy recovery (where suitable) in order to reduce landfilling and/or to move up in the waste hierarchy. - A collaborative approach with clearly defined roles and responsibilities.
+Private investments in circular design (hand towels, digital solutions, wet-strong towels, partly reusable diapers) are in vain if the collection, sorting and waste management infrastructure does not innovate and scale up at the same time.
+This needs policy support (EPR policies, recognition of diverse waste management solutions etc.).
+Companies must be more actively involved in the implementation of existing and drafting of new circularity measures, e.g. by running pilots or providing facts for impact assessments.

-3. Innovation as a driver for circularity
+3. Innovation as a driver for Circularity.

-- Digital innovation should be promoted with the goal of further improving circularity and reducing waste-digital solutions that promote circularity should be recognized and be able to get funding.
-Today, there are restrictions e.g., budgets for health care or nursing homes, when it comes to introducing digital tools, even if clinical studies show a substantial reduction of environmental impact and reduced total cost for care.
+- ➤ Digital innovation should be promoted with the goal to further improve circularity and reduce waste.
+Digital solutions which promote circularity should be recognized and be able to get funding.
+Today there are restrictions in e.g. budgets for health care or nursing homes when it comes to introducing digital tools, even if clinical studies show substantial reduction of environmental impact and reduced total cost for care.
 Digital solutions, such as incontinence sensor techniques, also free up time for carers. - Research and Development should help to find more circular solutions.
 R&D should be promoted in an all-inclusive way.
-We need to consider all aspects of all potential material solutions: mechanical and chemical recycling, as well as alternative low-carbon and circular materials.
+We need to consider all aspects all potential material solutions; mechanical and chemicals recycling as well as alternative low carbon and circular materials.
 Including solutions based on a reliable and certified mass balance approach.
-Both policy measures to incentivize companies' own investment in R&D and increased R&D public budgets should be promoted.
+Both policy measures to incentivize companies own investment in R&D and increased R&D public budgets should be promoted.

-4. Favorable market conditions and bring consumers on the journey objectives.
-Europeans need to be able to choose more sustainable and affordable essential products that contribute to the EU economy and resilience rather than going for low-quality, unsustainable, and cheap products.
-However, resilience does not mean protectionism, and the EU should continue to increase its wealth with open and fair trade.
-Global supply chains will continue to be key to building a competitive EU.
+4. Favorable market conditions and bring consumer on the journey.

+Keep jobs and production of sustainable products in the EU and don't push consumers to choose imported products due to price.
+Securing the EU's manufacturing capabilities in this sector is vital to the EU's green transition and our climate objectives.
+Europeaned to be able to choose more sustainable and affordable essential products that contributes to the EU economy and resilience rather than going for low quality, unsustainable and cheap products.
+However, resilience does not mean protectionism and EU should continue to increase its wealth with open and fair trade.
+Global supply chains will continue to be key to build a competitive EU.